 Your most asked question

-By watching and observing 57 video tutorials presented by professional tutors and therapists with 30 yrs experience and knowledge.
-This course is comparable to watching a live training workshop showing how to apply a wide range of sound healing instruments using techniques for various health problems.
-If you would like to know more about our online course click the link below.
+By observing 61 video lessons and emulating what you see demonstrated by our experienced sound healing therapy instructors.
+It is comparable to watching a live training workshop demonstrating how to use sound healing instruments to help with various health issues.
+If you would like to know more about our online sound healing course click the link below.